GottaYotta/PixelSDK/README.md

     })
 }
 ```
-After the export has completed, you should use, move or copy the file found at the `video.exportedVideoURL`.
-Once you are finished with the file, you should call `session.destroy()` in order to remove the video from the users drafts and delete its associated files.
+After the export has completed, you should use, move or copy the file found at the [`video.exportedVideoURL`](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)exportedVideoURL).
+Once you are finished with the file, you should call [`session.destroy()`](https://www.pixelsdk.com/docs/latest/Classes/Session.html#/c:@M@PixelSDK@objc(cs)Session(im)destroy) in order to remove the video from the users drafts and delete its associated files.

 Frame rate can be customized by setting the [`video.frameDuration`](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)frameDuration) variable before exporting the video.

-You can also change  `video.renderSize` but we recommend you instead set the PreviewCropController aspectRatio and CameraController aspectRatio.
+You can also change  [`video.renderSize`](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)renderSize) but we recommend you instead set the PreviewCropController aspectRatio and CameraController aspectRatio.
 See the [square content example](#square-content-only).
 These properties allow you to preserve video quality by delaying any upscaling or downscaling until a later point in your video processing logic.
 If you plan on converting your video to HLS on a server that encoder should handle any upscaling or downscaling.

 ### Encoding Settings